-But why does this kind of injury, they tend to get a lot of media attention.
-Why?
-Because the injury is often tricky to diagnose, which means that, by the time it's discovered, you may already have been completely sidelined.
+But why does this kind of injury in particular get noticed?
+Because the injury is often tricky to diagnose.
+And that means that, by the time it's discovered, you may already have been completely sidelined.
 So, do I have your attention now?
 If so, read on to learn more about this pesky injury!

 What is a Jones Fracture?

 A Jones fracture is a broken bone in the midsection of the fifth metatarsal bone of the foot.
 It happens at the base of the bone, near the little toe. if left unnoticed or untreated, this fracture will cause pain and swelling.
 But that's not the only trouble associated with this kind of sports injury.

 Pain, swelling, and tenderness, especially on the outside of the foot

 Unfortunately, symptoms of a Jones fracture are quite similar to the symptoms you get with a sprained foot.
 As a result, the injury can be difficult to spot early on.
 And that's a big problem.
 But before we get to why diagnosis timing matters, let's review the causes for this injury.

 Most often, Jones fractures are linked to twisted ankles.
 But how could an ankle injury break your foot bone?
 The answer lies in your Peroneal Tendon.
 It travels along the outside of your ankle, attaching to the base of your fifth metatarsal bone.

 As a result, if you twist your ankle, your tendon will pull on the bone.
 And if it pulls hard enough?
 That can cause a Jones fracture.